 - Participants learn of the resources available to assist them and/or further their knowledge of farming.

-1 weeknight & 1 weekend day for 6 months (additional time often necessary to maintain crops).
+- 1 weeknight & 1 weekend day for 6 months (additional time necessary to maintain crops).
 Open to select graduates of AgSchool.
-Currently only offered at Waimanalo, O'ahu.
+Not offered at all sites.